-Recovery from an eating disorder is plain difficult.
+Deciding to get help for an eating disorder can be so hard.
+Recovery is just plain difficult.
 It takes patience, brutal honesty, and the will to do the harder thing, day in and day out.
 If that weren’t enough, also needed is the ability to shut up that nagging, critical voice that tries to convince you that you’re just not sick enough to get help.

 That was one of the bigger lies I had fallen for during the course of my own eating disorder.
 And as a result, it extended my suffering for several years.

 Nowadays, as a therapist, I often hear my clients say that the fear of not being sick enough was one of the biggest barriers to seeking treatment sooner.

 The truth is, not feeling “sick enough” or “deserving enough” of help is actually a classic symptom of a strong eating disorder.

 It is evidence of the eating disorder’s bid for power over your life.
 And that you deserve and need to get help for the eating disorder.

 Sometimes, these self-defeating thoughts are a handy excuse to stay sick.
 One of the most difficult parts of eating disorder recovery is facing the part of you that wants to keep your behaviors.
 There are very real, valid reasons why we do the things we do.
 In the therapy world, we call these “secondary gains.”
 Your eating disorder might protect you from the risks of intimacy.
 Perhaps it allows you to hide from the challenges of adulthood, or maybe it feels like a safe way to express years of buried anger and hurt.
 These things must be considered during recovery.